|

 source of dinosaur DNA.
 While most fossilized

-bones no longer contain any biological material there maybe
+bones no longer contain any biological material there maybe rare

-process.
-Scott Woodward, of Brigham Young University,
+Scott Woodward, of Brigham Young University, has reported

 Woodward knew that carcasses found in peat bogs

 were often well preserved for long periods of time.
-He also
+He also knew

-to look for DNA.
+for DNA.

 As Woodward had hoped the bone wasn't completely